kubernetes/sig-release/release-team/role-handbooks/enhancements/README.md

 - Remove any enhancements that failed to meet the criteria by the Enhancement freeze deadline.
 Set their status in the sheet to `Removed from Milestone` and use the `Enhancements` -> `Remove Enhancements from Milestone` menu option to move them over to the `Removed from milestone` tab.
 - Any enhancements removed from the milestone will now require an exception.
 As exception requests come in, discuss each with the Release Lead (and Shadows) to arrive at an approve/reject decision.
 Create an exception file in the Release for exceptions Example [1](https://github.com/kubernetes/sig-release/blob/master/releases/release-1.14/exception.yaml).
 If a previously removed Enhancement has had their exception Approved, set their status to `Tracked` and use the `Enhancements` -> `Track Removed Enhancements` menu option to move it back to the `Enhancements` and `Docs` tabs.

 #### Post Enhancements Freeze (Week 5-10)

 - Stay on top of issues and continually monitor them twice a week and look at attached PRs.
-As Code Freeze gets closer, there are PRs that have not been merged, move the issue to At Risk.
+As Code Freeze gets closer, if there are PRs that have not been merged, move the issue to At Risk.
 If there is no activity, ping issue owners on either the issue or the k/k PR.
-- Monitor issues that are At Risk closer, almost daily.
+- Monitor issues that are At Risk closely, almost daily.
 Code Freeze means no new code and keeping tabs on the status of the k/k PR is critical to planning.
 Make decisions if the enhancement should be deferred and work with SIG Leads to determine the best path forward.

 #### Code Freeze (Week 10+)